Pylons/pyramid/docs/narr/project.rst

 #.
 Line 2 imports the ``Root`` class from :mod:`myproject.resources` that we
    use later.

 #.
-Lines 4-12 define a function named ``main`` that returns a :app:`Pyramid`
+Lines 4-10 define a function named ``main`` that returns a :app:`Pyramid`
    WSGI application.
 This function is meant to be called by the :term:`PasteDeploy` framework as a result of running ``pserve``.

    Within this function, application configuration is performed.

-   Lines 8-10 register a "default view" (a view that has no ``name`` attribute).
-It is registered so that it will be found when the :term:`context` of the request is an instance of the :class:`myproject.resources.Root` class.
-The first argument to ``add_view`` points at a Python function that does all the work for this view, also known as a :term:`view callable`, via a :term:`dotted Python name`.
-The view declaration also names a ``renderer``, which in this case is a template that will be used to render the result of the view callable.
+   Line 7 creates an instance of a :term:`Configurator`.

-   This particular view declaration points at ``myproject:templates/mytemplate.pt``, which is a :term:`asset specification` that specifies the ``mytemplate.pt`` file within the ``templates`` directory of the ``myproject`` package.
-The template file it actually points to is a :term:`Chameleon` ZPT template file.
+   Line 8 registers a static view, which will serve up the files from the ``mypackage:static`` :term:`asset specification` (the ``static`` directory of the ``mypackage`` package).

-   Line 11 registers a static view, which will serve up the files from the ``mypackage:static`` :term:`asset specification` (the ``static`` directory of the ``mypackage`` package).
+   Line 9 calls ``config.scan()``, which picks up view registrations declared elsewhere in the package (in this case, in the ``view.py`` module).

-   Line 12 returns a :term:`WSGI` application to the caller of the function (Pyramid's pserve).
+   Line 10 returns a :term:`WSGI` application to the caller of the function (Pyramid's pserve).

 .. index::